SassDoc/sassdoc.github.io/file-level-annotations/index.md

 <p class="note  note--info"><strong>Clarification:</strong> with inline comments, you should have 4 slashes on the first and last lines (which are usually empty lines), and any number of slashes in between (2, 3, 4...).
 See example below.</p>

 Feel free to add a description to it, however it won't be parsed in any way.
-At this point it is nothing but a comment.
-At some point, it might be useful though.
+For now, it is nothing but a comment.
+[At some point](https://github.com/SassDoc/sassdoc/issues/256), it might be useful though.

-When an item has an annotation that has already been defined on the poster, it **overrides** it.
-It is not merged with the one from the poster, it purely replaces it.
+<p class="note  note--warning"><strong>Warning:</strong> when an item has an annotation that has already been defined on the poster, it <strong>overrides</strong> it.
+It is not merged with the one from the poster, it purely replaces it.</p>

 ## Example